dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ## Codons and Coding Sequence (CDS)

-The coding sequence (CDS) is the portion of a mature mRNA that gets translated into a protein.
-Each group of three bases is a codon, and each codon specifies a particular amino acid to be added to the growing protein chain.
-The CDS starts at a special codon (AUG), which not only marks the start of translation but also codes for the amino acid methionine (though it may be cleaved later).
+The coding sequence (CDS) is the portion of a mature mRNA that **gets translated into a protein**.
+Each **group of three bases is a codon**, and each **codon specifies a particular amino acid** to be added to the growing protein chain.
+The CDS starts at a **special codon (AUG)**, which not only marks the **start** of translation but also codes for the amino acid methionine (though it may be cleaved later).

-Since the mRNA alphabet consists of four bases — A, C, G, and U — there are 4x4x4 = 64 possible codons, such as AAA, UGC, or CGA.
-Most codons code for an amino acid, but there are three special codons (UAA, UAG, and UGA) that act solely as stop signals to terminate the translation.
+Since the mRNA alphabet consists of four bases — A, C, G, and U — there are 4x4x4 = **64 possible codons**, such as AAA, UGC, or CGA.
+Most codons code for an amino acid, but there are **three special codons** (UAA, UAG, and UGA) that act solely as **stop signals** to terminate the translation.

 ### CDS and UTR in Python